If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 Have you seen those live feeds yet?
 Now imagine streaming the workouts in your gym live to let the potential customers experience at least a part of the great atmosphere in your gym.

 If you are organizing some new classes – stream them.
 If you are putting up fresh workouts – stream them.
 Let everybody know that working out in your gym is not some horrible experience people should fear but a fun one!
+If you are selling sporting goods on your website, we also recommend turning these exercise videos into shoppable videos that showcase the items you have on sale.
+This way you can increase sales of gym products from your webstore.

 Instagram and Facebook are some of the best platforms for video content gym marketing, so take advantage of them.
 Social media comes with many marketing possibilities so you should use them as much as possible.

 There are many gym marketing strategies out there and it is up to you to choose the best ones.
-Make sure that the locals will find you when they type things like “fitness gyms near me”, “gym membership near me”, “gyms near my location”, and similar into their search engine.
+Make sure that the locals will find you when they type things like “fitness gyms near me”, “gym membership near me”, “gyms near my location”, and similar in their search engine.

 Take the advantage of listing sites, as well as social media, and stay involved in the community to attract new customers and keep the old ones.
 You should also look into small business marketing automation to save a lot of time that you could use otherwise.